Darkness8163/grapher-javafx/README.md

 I also followed this https://www.youtube.com/watch?v=9XJicRt_FaI tutorial, but I also checked out the documentation, to get ideas on stuff.
 As an example of things I dont fully grasp, I'm not sure what build.fxbuild is for?
 I should definitely look deeper into them.
 Module-info&path too.
 Really excited on what's next, this java stuff is growing on me.
+Also the css isn't used, but it was added with the template in the css.